xavierfontaine/generatools/README.md

 ```

 #### Using mlflow
-mlflow uses global variables for keeping track of the experiment and run at
+1/ mlflow uses global variables for keeping track of the experiment and run at
 hand.
 This can be pretty dangerous.
 For that reason,
 all classes & functions in `generatools.utils.mlflow` assume that both `mlflow.set_tracking_uri()` and
 `mflow.set_experiment()` have been called beforehand to set the dir where all
 expe are stored, and the expe itself.

+2/ `mlflow.log_params` string-ifies parameters before storing.
+This leads to
+ugly side-behaviors.
+In generatools.genseqs and generatools.grading, parameters
+are stored and retrieved from a json artifact to circumvent this issue.

 #### Conventions
 **Linting**